CloudsDocker/cloudsdocker.github.io/source/_posts/2017-02-06-SSH-Cryptography.md

 ### Merkle–Damg?rd construction
 - In cryptography, the Merkle–Damg?rd construction or **Merkle–Damg?rd hash function** is a method of building collision-resistant cryptographic hash functions from collision-resistant one-way compression functions.[1]:145 This construction was used in the design of many popular hash algorithms such as MD5, SHA1 and SHA2.
-- The Merkle–Damg?rd construction was described in Ralph Merkle's Ph.D. thesis in 1979.[2]
+- The Merkle–Damg?rd construction was described in Ralph Merkles Ph.D. thesis in 1979.[2]
 Ralph Merkle and Ivan Damg?rd independently proved that the structure is sound: that is, if an appropriate padding scheme is used and the compression function is collision-resistant, then the hash function will also be collision resistant.

 ## SHA
 - In cryptography, SHA-1 (Secure Hash Algorithm 1) is a cryptographic hash function designed by the United States National Security Agency and is a U.S. Federal Information Processing Standard published by the United States NIST.[2]
 SHA-1 produces a 160-bit (20-byte) hash value known as a message digest.
 A SHA-1 hash value is typically rendered as a hexadecimal number, 40 digits long.

 ### Applications
 - SHA-1 forms part of several widely used security applications and protocols, including TLS and SSL, PGP, SSH, S/MIME, and IPsec.
 Those applications can also use MD5; **both MD5 and SHA-1 are descended from MD4**. **SHA-1 hashing is also used in distributed revision control systems like Git**, Mercurial, and Monotone to identify revisions, and to detect data corruption or tampering.
-The algorithm has also been used on Nintendo's Wii gaming console for signature verification when booting, but a significant flaw in the first implementations of the firmware allowed for an attacker to bypass the system's security scheme.
+The algorithm has also been used on Nintendos Wii gaming console for signature verification when booting, but a significant flaw in the first implementations of the firmware allowed for an attacker to bypass the systems security scheme.
 - SHA-1 and SHA-2 are the secure hash algorithms required by law for use in certain U.S. Government applications, including use within other cryptographic algorithms and protocols, for the protection of sensitive unclassified information.
 - A prime motivation for the publication of the Secure Hash Algorithm was the Digital Signature Standard, in which it is incorporated.
 - Revision control systems such as Git and Mercurial use SHA-1 not for security but for ensuring that the data has not changed due to accidental corruption.